sp80808/ai-dj/README.md

 ### **1. Start Server & Load Plugin**

 - Start the AI server with `python main.py`
-- Add DJ-IA VST to a track in your DAW
+- Add OBSIDIAN to a track in your DAW
 - Set server URL to `http://localhost:8000` in plugin
 - Add API key if using external server access